mlfoundations/evalchemy/dcft/dataset/README.md

 ## Notes

-- Ensure you have the necessary API keys and permissions set up for the chosen annotator.
+- Ensure you have the necessary API keys and permissions set up for the chosen annotator. (e.g. `OPENAI_API_KEY` environment variable)
 - For batch processing, make sure you have sufficient API quota and credits.
 - Always check the output and error files to ensure successful processing.